Easy Dehydrator Granola Bars Recipe

 How to Make Dehydrator Chewy Granola Bars

-1. Peel and chop apples for the recipe, then adding the fruit to a mixing bowl that is large enough.
+- Peel and chop apples for the recipe, then add the fruit to a mixing bowl that is large enough.

-4. Add the dried fruit, sunflower seeds, brown sugar, honey, oil, cinnamon, and vanilla to a bowl.
-Mix well, then add in the oatmeal until it is combined into the granola mixture that should be sticky but holding its shape.
-Play around with adding more or fewer oats if you want your granola bar dough thicker or thinner, respectively.
+- Add the dried fruit, sunflower seeds, brown sugar, honey, oil, cinnamon, and vanilla to a bowl.
+Stir the ingredients together until well combined, then add in the oatmeal until it is combined into the granola bar mixture that should be sticky but holding its shape.
+Play around with adding more or fewer oats if you want your granola bar mixture thicker or thinner, respectively.

-Tip: If you prefer a crisp granola bar instead of a chewy one (or if it’s just taking too long!), cook for an extra hour after flipping each tray in order to reach perfection – but no more than eight total hours because anything past this point might get brittle or even burned.
+Tip: If you prefer a crisp granola bar instead of a chewy one (or if it’s just taking too long!), dehydrate for an extra hour after flipping each tray in order to reach perfection – but no more than fifteen total hours because anything past this point might get brittle or even burned.

 Tips for Achieving the Right Texture